 Here we’ll be talking in detail about those minor and major details, as well as the upsides and downsides of using a shoulder holster.
 To conclude those facts with results, we have also reviewed our three best picks for shoulder holsters on the market.
 So let’s begin.

-Note: Please make sure to carry proper concealed carry permits and comply with the gun laws respective to the state you are in or travelling to.
+Note: Please make sure to carry proper concealed carry permits and comply with the gun laws respective to the state you are in or traveling to.

 Fitting Your Shoulder Holster